HIV and Specific Populations

 Treatment with HIV medicines is recommended for everyone with HIV, and HIV treatment recommendations are the same for older and younger adults.
 However, age-related factors can complicate HIV treatment in older adults.

-Despite these age-related factors, some studies show that medication adherence—taking HIV medicines every day and exactly as prescribed—is greater among older adults.
+Despite these age-related factors, some studies have shown that older adults are more adherent to their HIV medicine regimens—meaning they take their HIV medicines every day and exactly as prescribed—than younger adults.

 Click on the links below to find more information about HIV and aging.
 This fact sheet is based on information from these sources: